-The Monochrome Bitcoin ETF is a registered managed investment scheme which has applied to have its Bitcoin Interests quoted on Cboe under the Cboe Operating Rules.
+The Monochrome Bitcoin ETF is a registered managed investment scheme which has its Bitcoin Interests quoted on Cboe under the Cboe Operating Rules.
 Bitcoin Interests may also be acquired outside of Cboe by lodging an Application with the Registry.
-Bitcoin Interests confer on the Holder a beneficial interest in an amount of bitcoin referred to as the Bitcoin Allocation.
+Bitcoin Interests confer on the Holder an absolute entitlement to an amount of bitcoin referred to as the Bitcoin Allocation.
 Under the Fund's Constitution, a Separate Trust is established for each Bitcoin Interest.
-Each Bitcoin Allocation represents the beneficial interest in bitcoin that is held by the Responsible Entity in a bare trust for the relevant Holder.
+Each Bitcoin Allocation allows the Holder to be absolutely entitled to an amount of bitcoin that is held by the Responsible Entity in a bare trust for the relevant Holder.